Table of Contents

 What is depression?

 When doctors talk about depression, they mean the medical illness called major depression.
-Someone who has major depression has symptoms like those listed in the Symptoms section nearly every day, all day, for 2 weeks or longer.
+Someone who has major depression has symptoms nearly every day, all day, for 2 weeks or longer.
 There is also a minor form of depression that causes less severe symptoms.
 Both kinds of depression have the same causes and treatment.

 Is depression more common in women than in men?

 Yes.
 Women are twice as likely as men to experience depression.
-The reason for this is unknown, but changes in a woman's hormone levels may be related to depression.
+The reason for this is unknown.
+Changes in a woman's hormone levels may be related to depression.

 What are the symptoms of depression?

 The symptoms of depression are different for every person.
 You may have one or many of the symptoms listed below.
 Your symptoms may include only emotional or only physical symptoms, or both.
 The symptoms of depression may be different for children, teens, and seniors.

 - Losing interest or pleasure in things you used to enjoy (including sex).